stevetab03/graph_embedding/examples/poc_star_schema/README.md

-Current README only covers the v0.1 star schema.
-It needs a full rewrite to reflect the v0.2 two-model POC — star + snowflake, conformed dimension, multi-model output.
-Here is the complete replacement: markdown# POC: Multi-Model Schema Walkthrough

 A complete end-to-end example of `GraphEmbed_PBI v0.2` validating the full graph embedding framework — connected component detection, conformed dimension handling, and multi-model PBIP output — against two logical models in a single